photogabble/website/content/noteworthy/2022-08-25-php-space-mines-introduction.md

 This will work for the MVP launch of this game, but it isn't very balanced and should probably take into consideration the available food stocks (e.g. fewer people will want to join if there isn't reliable food source.)

 ### End Game Conditions
-Ideally this kind of simulation can be played for as long as the player likes, however for the purpose of the MVP a score will be calculated one the player has been playing for 30 turns (days).
+Ideally this kind of simulation can be played for as long as the player likes, however for the purpose of the MVP a score will be calculated once the player has been playing for 30 turns (days).

 The game as a whole will have a public score board showing players who achieved the highest amount of ore mined in 30 days, money made and points scored as calculated by: